 Think more ladders, fewer snakes and you’re on the right track!

 In all things you do, consider the bigger picture.
-When in a job-search, as discussed in my ‘Prepare To Nail Your Job-Search’ blog, don’t just consider the job, consider the company you could be working for (what’s their SWOT), consider the industry (what’s its SWOT) and consider potential technological, economic and political change.
-You can’t control all or really any of these aspects but you can at least try and avoid some pitfalls in your route to those all-important life and career goals.
+When in a job-search, as discussed in my ‘Prepare To Nail Your Job-Search‘ blog, don’t just consider the job, consider the company you could be working for (what’s their SWOT), consider the industry (what’s its SWOT) and consider potential technological, economic and political change.
+You can’t control all or really any of these aspects.
+You can, however, at least try and avoid some pitfalls in your route to those all-important life and career goals.
 Think more ladders, fewer snakes and you’re on the right track!

 Think outside the (career) box.
 Take the blinkers off.
 In previous decades, it was often the case that people had a job for life with a carriage clock on retirement.